-This toolkit has been developed as part of the Expert Parent Programme to enable parents to deliver aspects of the training to other groups of parents.
+This toolkit has been developed as part of the Expert Parent Programme to enable parents to find further information or to be able to deliver aspects of the training to other groups of parents.

-These are short activities and you don’t need any formal training to deliver them.
+The toolkit includes short activities that don’t need any formal training to deliver them.
 They are three core activities from the Expert Parent Programme workshop that can be transposed to any number of different settings or occasions such as support group meetings, Parent Carer Forum events and perhaps in small condition-specific groups as a way of getting to all know each other.

 All are written with the explicit expectation that this will be peer-led by parent carers who will model all activities and share their own child’s stories, so the context is always ‘our child, our expectations or concerns’ not ‘your child, your expectations or concerns.’
 This has proved to be a fundamental of this programme and a key to its success.

-Click on the links below to access the materials to deliver these activities
+Click on the links below to access the resources

 - Appointment or Disappointment? - a group information sharing exercise to identify top tips when going with your child to an appointment with any health professional